spatialos/UnrealGDKExampleProject/README.md

 In addition to the Example Project, the GDK also contains:

 * [The SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine)

+    You must be a member of the [Epic Games organization](https://github.com/EpicGames) on GitHub to access this.
+If you aren't, the link returns a 404 error.
 * [The GDK plugin](https://github.com/spatialos/UnrealGDK)

 ## About the Example Project
 The Example Project contains gameplay and assets that are representative of a basic first-person shooter running on SpatialOS.
-If you want to make your own project from scratch, use the [Starter Template](https://docs.improbable.io/unreal/alpha/content/get-started/gdk-template).
+If you want to make your own project from scratch, use the Starter Template by following the [Starter Template guide](https://docs.improbable.io/unreal/alpha/content/get-started/gdk-template) in the GDK for Unreal documentation.

 For setup instructions, follow the [Example Project guide](https://docs.improbable.io/unreal/latest/content/get-started/example-project/exampleproject-intro)  in the GDK for Unreal documentation.